nathandaly/RealTimeChat.Client/README.md

 ## Dependenices

-Run `yarn install` to install the dependencies for this projectgit status.
+Run `yarn install` to install the dependencies for this project.

 ## Development server